 Provide a comprehensive description of the project, noting areas to be reserved for development, areas to be preserved in their existing state as well as activities and features which will introduce risks or generate impact (negative and positive) on the environment.
 This should involve the use of maps, site plans, aerial photographs and other graphic aids and images, as appropriate, and include information on location, general layout and size, as well as pre-construction, construction, and post construction plans.
 For projects to be done on a phased basis it is expected that all phases be clearly defined, the relevant time schedules provided and phased maps, diagrams and appropriate visual aids be included.
-Detailed descriptions, including graphical layouts of the wastewater and solid waste treatment facilities' designs should be included.
+A detailed description, including a graphical layout of the facility's design (Crematorium), or layout (cemetery) should be included.